Benjamin Yeh, MD

-Benjamin M. Yeh, MD, is a Professor in the Abdominal Imaging Section in the Department of Radiology at the University of California, San Francisco, and he is the Assistant Chief of Radiology at the San Francisco Veterans Affairs Medical Center.
-He received his medical degree from Duke University School of Medicine, and completed a residency at the University of California, San Francisco, followed by a fellowship in Abdominal Imaging at UCSF.
+Benjamin M. Yeh, MD, is a Professor in the Abdominal Imaging Section in the Department of Radiology at the University of California, San Francisco.
+He received his medical degree from Duke University School of Medicine, and completed his residency in diagnostic radiology and fellowship in abdominal imaging at the University of California, San Francisco.

 Abdominal Imaging, Adult

-Abdominopelvic CT and MRI, including gastrointestinal and genitourinary radiology
+Abdominopelvic CT and MRI, gastrointestinal, and genitourinary radiology

 Development of novel applications for CT and MR imaging, contrast material development for CT and MR imaging, advanced hepatobiliary imaging, Large and small bowel imaging, patient-specific image protocol development